Skip to content

 tidesdb_open(&config, &db);

-Output Debug logs are written to stderr with the format
+Output format Logs are written to stderr with timestamps:

 Redirect to file